BBpezsgo/Interpreter/README.md

 **Modes:**
 > Use only one of these!
-- `--brainfuck|-bf` Compiles and executes the code with a brainfuck interpreter. ⚠ **Expect buggy behavior and missing features!**
+- `--brainfuck|-bf` Compiles and executes the code with a brainfuck interpreter.
+> [!WARNING]
+> Expect buggy behavior and missing features!
-- `--asm` Generates an assembly file, assemble it with nasm and execute the result exe file. ⚠ **Expect buggy behavior and missing features!**
+- `--asm` Generates an assembly file, assemble it with nasm and execute the result exe file.
+> [!WARNING]
+> Expect buggy behavior and missing features!
 - The default mode is custom bytecodes that the interpreter can execute (this will automatically execute after the compiling)

 **Other:**